The Dorothy Buchan Memorial Lectures

 Mrs Dorothy Buchan (1931–2000) was head of Leicester High School for Girls.
 After her retirement she studied Ancient History and Archaeology in the School, culminating in her 1995 BA dissertation 'Women of power or counters of value?
 A study of four hellenistic queens'.
 She also served for several years as Treasurer of the Leicestershire (now Leicestershire & Rutland) branch of the Classical Association.

-The annual lecture, on a topic that would (we hope!) have interested Dorothy Buchan, takes place on a Tuesday in the autumn term (always in the late afternoon).
-We have been fortunate to secure a distinguished succession of speakers, listed here from latest to earliest:
+The annual lecture, on a topic that would (we hope!) have interested Dorothy Buchan, takes place on a Tuesday in the autumn term—always in the late afternoon, to facilitate attendance by groups from local schools.
+We have been fortunate to secure a distinguished succession of speakers, listed here beginning with the most recent:

 (12) 2012 (20 Nov.)
 Bettany Hughes, 'Helen of Troy and the warrior women of Sparta'